 Lee Kok Leong, our special correspondent, talks to Cecilia Müller Torbrand, Maritime Anti-Corruption Network Program Director, about the most effective way to fight corruption in the shipping industry.
 Collection action is key to anti-corruption efforts.

-In this second part of a two-part series (You can read the first part of the interview here), Cecilia explains that a bigger membership means a stronger collective voice when speaking with governments, ports and customs and the potential of bringing real power to the table and push for change.
+In this second part of a two-part series, Cecilia explains that a bigger membership means a stronger collective voice when speaking with governments, ports and customs and the potential of bringing real power to the table and push for change.

 One of the foundations of collective action is identifying and mitigating root causes of corruption.